ahmedaadel/Minly/README.md

 # Minly
-a complete project that provides a little media sharing platform .
+complete project that provides a minimal media sharing platform .

 ## Table of Contents
 - Architecture